JohannMuenchhagen/MachineLearning/README.md

 ```
 An accuracy of 78.64% is quite good, so lets see if the other models are more accurate.
 ## Step 7: Train and test the Random Forest model
+To train and test the model I use the code below.
 ```
 modelFit2 <- train(classe~., data=train, method="rf", trControl = validation, tuneLength = 5)
 pred_model2 <- predict(modelFit2, test)